 In addition to successfully completing all course work, students must pass an online table-top exercise to be awarded the M.S. in National Security Affairs.
+The comprehensive exam is offered three times a year: in January, May and August.
 To be eligible to sit for the exercise, a student must have completed all coursework, maintained a 3.0 average with no "incomplete" grades, and be considered in good standing with no disciplinary actions pending or disciplinary tasks to complete.
-Students must also have met their financial obligations to the university to be in good standing and be able to register for the exam
+Students must also have met their financial obligations to the university to be in good standing and be able to register for the exam.

 The interactive online table-top exercise will assess the program outcomes.
 The table-top exercise will be scored like all major assignments in the program, using a rubric and assessing students' competencies in regards to program outcomes.
-Students must receive a grade of "C" or better to pass the tabletop exercise.
+Students must receive a grade of 70% or higher to pass the tabletop exercise.
 The tabletop exercise is a graduation requirement.
-Students who score below a "C" on this requirement must retake the tabletop exercise.
+Students who score below 70% on this requirement must retake the tabletop exercise.
 The tabletop exercise can be taken a maximum of three times.
 Students who cannot pass it in three attempts will not graduate.